evgenyneu/moa/README.md

 ## Canceling download

-Ongoing image download for the UIImageView is automatically canceled when:
+Ongoing image download for the image view is automatically canceled when:

 1. Image view is deallocated.
 2. New image download is started: `imageView.moa.url = ...`.